FAFSA Help - Need help completing the FAFSA? - Check out this tutorial 7 Easy Steps to FAFSA.

 Direct Loan Program offers: Subsidized Stafford Loan - Unubsidized Stafford Loan.

-WORK STUDY.
 Work study is an opportunity for you to earn a portion of your financial aid eligibility by working on or off campus.
 You will indicate on the Data Sheet if you are interested in the work study program.
 Instructions on how to begin the workstudy process will be included in your award packet.
-You can also find more information at the Career Center in Building 25 or call (360) 596-5567 or online at https://jobcenter.spscc.ctc.edu.
+You can also find more information at the WSECU Center for Career Services in Building 22 or call 360-596-5567 or online at https://jobcenter.spscc.ctc.edu.

 Types of work study offered are; Federal Work Study,Federal Community Service Learning Work Study, State Work Study.